kriswangz/LearningTask/README.md

 # LearningTask
-Files in this folder is  a public one, used for learning Python.
+Files in this folder are public, used for learning Python.